Murder of Travis Alexander: Sentencing retrial and incarceration

 On October 21, 2014, Arias's sentencing retrial began.
 Opening statements were given, and a hearing on evidence was held.
 Prosecution witness Amanda Webb, called in the first trial to rebut Arias's testimony that she returned a gas can to Walmart on May 8, 2007, admitted she did not know if all records were transferred after the store relocated.
 After a holiday break, the retrial resumed in January, 2015.
 Mesa police experts admitted that Alexander's laptop had viruses and pornography, contrary to testimony in the first trial in 2013.
 Jury deliberations began on February 12, 2015.

 On March 2, 2015, the jury informed Judge Stephens that they were deadlocked.
 Arias's attorneys requested a mistrial.
 Stephens denied the request, read additional instructions to the jury, and ordered them to resume deliberations.
 On March 5, 2015, Stephens declared a mistrial because the jurors, who deliberated for about 26 hours over five days, deadlocked at 11–1 vote in favor of the death penalty.
 The 11 jurors in favor of death tried, unsuccessfully, to get the holdout juror removed from the jury, arguing that juror was biased.
 After the result, the holdout juror reported that she received threats, and her name, address, and phone number were leaked online.
 Dennis Elias, a jury consultant, said "The very fact that people are making death threats and trying to out her, it is not a proud day for any single one of those people and they should be ashamed."
 Maricopa County Attorney Bill Montgomery released a statement calling for the attacks on the juror to "cease".

 Sentencing was scheduled for April 7, 2015, with Stephens having the option to sentence Arias to either life imprisonment without the possibility of parole or with the possibility of parole after 25 years.
 On April 13, Stephens sentenced Arias to life imprisonment without the possibility of parole.
-By March 5, 2015, Arias's trials cost an estimated $3 million.
+By March 5, 2015, Arias' trials cost an estimated $3 million.

 In June 2015, following a restitution hearing, Arias was ordered to pay more than $32,000 to Alexander's siblings.
 Her attorney stated this was about one third of the amount requested.

-As of 2023, Arias is housed at the Arizona Department of Corrections #281129, which is located at Arizona State Prison Complex - Perryville.
+As of 2026, Arias is housed at the Arizona Department of Corrections #281129, which is located at Arizona State Prison Complex - Perryville.
 She started her sentence in the complex's maximum-security Lumley Unit, but has since been downgraded to the medium-security level.